Boulton Paul Aircraft: Boulton Paul gun turrets

-Boulton Paul was one of the two main innovators of gun turret designs for British aircraft (Note: Although other aircraft manufacturers did design their own turrets, eg Vickers on the early Wellington bomber, for wartime production standardisation on a couple of designs across all aircraft was preferred), along with Nash & Thompson; they supplied large numbers of installations for British aircraft.
-Boulton Paul's designs were largely based on originals licensed from the French company Société d'Applications des Machines Motrices (SAMM), while Nash & Thompson designs originated from the firm's co-founder, Archibald Frazer-Nash (and were known by FN designations) Boulton Paul's turrets were electro-hydraulic in operation; electric motors located in the turret drove hydraulic pumps that powered hydraulic motors and rams.
-This was more effective than electric motors alone, and did not require hydraulic power developed by pumps on the aircraft's engines system utilized by the Nash & Thompson design.
+Boulton Paul was one of the two innovators of gun turret designs for British aircraft, along with Nash & Thompson; they supplied large numbers of installations for British aircraft.
+(Note: Although other aircraft manufacturers did design their own turrets, eg Vickers on the early Wellington bomber, for wartime production standardisation on a couple of designs across all aircraft was preferred) Boulton Paul's designs were largely based on originals licensed from the French company Société d'Applications des Machines Motrices (SAMM), while Nash & Thompson designs originated from the firm's co-founder, Archibald Frazer-Nash (and were known by the acronym FN) Boulton Paul's turrets were electro-hydraulic; electric motors in the turret drove hydraulic pumps that powered hydraulic motors and rams.
+This was more effective than electric motors alone and did not require hydraulic power developed by pumps on the aircraft's engines system used by the Nash & Thompson design.
 Production was transferred to Joseph Lucas Ltd.